apache/maven-wrapper/maven-wrapper-plugin/src/site/markdown/usage.md

 Apache Maven Wrapper Distribution Types
 -----

-There are 3 types available:
+There are 2 types available:

-- **script** _(default)_: With this type the scripts will try to download the scripts via wget or curl in case of Unix based system, or use Powershell in case of Windows
+- **script** _(default)_: With this type the scripts will try to download the scripts via wget or curl or a java class compiled from an inline java source in case of Unix based system, or use Powershell in case of Windows

 - **bin**: With this type the maven-wrapper jar is already available in the `.mvn/wrapper` folder, so you don't have to rely on wget/curl or Powershell
 The downside is that the project will contain a binary file in the source control management system.

-- **source**: Since Maven already requires Java to run, why not compile and run a classfile to download the maven-wrapper jar?
-This type comes with a `.mvn/wrapper/MavenWrapperDownloader.java` which will be compiled and executed on the fly.

 Maven Version
 -------------